LeticiaIruela/Project-I-Sharks/README.md

 In order to clean acuratey our data based, we set the researh main question to focus the cleaning.

 ---------------------------------------**VALIDATION**--------------------------------------
-  -  **The particularities of each maritime area (temperature, climatology, etc) does affects to the attacks?** -
+  -  **The particularities of each maritime area (temperature, climatology, etc) does affects to the attacks in the last 40 years?** -
 -------------------------------------------------------------------------------------------
-- Which is most dangeruos maritime area?
+- ****First question: Which is most dangeruos maritime area?
-- Which are ethe countries with more attacks in each maritime area?
+- ****Second question: Which are ethe countries with more attacks in each maritime area?
-- The own particularities of each maritime area (temperature, climatology, etc) affects to the attacks?
-- What is the most likely timeframe where the attacks can occur?
+- ****Third question: What is the most likely timeframe where the attacks can occur?
 Is the same in the two most dangerous areas?

 ## 2. Metholody